Ram-95/Python-Competitive-Programming/README.md

-# Python-Practice
+# Python-Competitive Programming Solutions

-This Repo consists of all the practice problems of Python [HackerRank, HackerEarth, GeeksforGeeks etc.]
+This Repo consists of **My Python solutions** to various problems in _LeetCode, HackerEarth, GeeksforGeeks, Codechef etc._